 With a masonry chisel and hammer, lightly break out the brick between the holes, completing the cut line.
 Slightly angle the chisel toward the waste brick (the portion of the brick to be removed) so that you do not risk damaging the portion of the brick that will remain.
 Hammer blows to the chisel will usually sever the brick all the way through its thickness.

 Chip out the Mortar to Free the Brick

 Once you have chiseled through the brick, you still need to loosen the surrounding mortar.
 Mortar is usually crumbly, so it should loosen by drilling random holes into it or by chipping it out with the chisel.
 Be patient and lightly chip away, or use your chisel as a lever to pry the brick.
 A small pry bar can also be a good tool to pull out loosened mortar.

 Remove the Brick by Hand

-With all the obstructions gone, you should be able to remove the brick by hand.
-A bit of wiggling may be necessary.
+With all of the obstructions gone, you should be able to remove the brick by hand.
+Some wiggling may be necessary.

-Use your chisel to smooth out the rough edges of the brick to an acceptable point.
-After about ten minutes of careful chipping, you should have reasonably clean sides to work with.
-It also helps to use a wire brush.
+Use your chisel to smooth out the rough faces of the hole to an acceptable point.
+After about 10 minutes of careful chipping, you should have a hole with reasonably clean sides.
+It also helps to brush lightly with a wire brush.